 Even ‘creatives’ aren’t exempt.
 The dress code for Newsweek magazine staff has just been leaked.
 Jeans, t-shirts and open-toed sandals are out; tattoos need to be covered up and hair kept sweet and natural.
-Elsewhere, banking giant UBS specifies skirt length for women and sock height for men and much more in a 44 page dress code manual.
+Elsewhere, banking giant UBS specifies skirt length for women and sock height for men and much more in a 44-page dress code manual.

 Do small businesses need a dress code?

 Many of us started our own business to put that kind of corporate nonsense behind us.
 But even the smallest business may have to consider a dress code as it grows.
 Over the last few years, events planner, Sue, has introduced the following dress rules: no holes or tears, stains or tie-dyed trousers.
 She wishes she hadn’t had to state the obvious and could have trusted to common sense, but now there’s a policy, or rather a post-it note above the kettle.
-To be fair, the majority of her team still don’t need to be told how to dress.
+To be fair, the majority of her team still doesn’t need to be told how to dress.

 When customers are paying for something original, it stands to reason they would expect the individuals they deal with to be able to express that originality in the way they dress.
-Professionals like consultants and lawyers need to show judgement in their work and you’d expect that judgement to also be expressed in the way they dress.
+Professionals like consultants and lawyers need to show judgment in their work and you’d expect that judgment to also be expressed in the way they dress.
 For creative roles like designers, a bland corporate look could actively deter customers.